 While frail care facilities are designed to meet the requirements of the elderly, the quality of care, services, and amenities vary greatly from one location to the next.
 Some retirement communities may include basic services such as caretakers who may assist with personal hygiene, cooking, housekeeping, and medication administration.
 Another frail care facility could offer on-site theatres for emergency hospital treatment, surgeries, or life support, as well as full-time medical personnel.
 Others provide a complete variety of services, from independent and assisted living to frail care and dementia-specific institutions.

 Need a specialised frail care facility in South Africa?

-Someone who requires frail care is no longer capable of caring for themselves, therefore having access to a higher degree of care, as well as specialized nutritional needs, three meals per day, and washing and housekeeping services, is a must.
+Someone who requires frail care is no longer capable of caring for themselves, therefore having access to a higher degree of care, as well as specialised nutritional needs, three meals per day, and washing and housekeeping services, is a must.
 While frail care may be a brief stay for some, it may be the start of a new chapter in their lives for others.
-Livewell’s specialized frail care services offer these individuals with a safe environment and the highest possible quality of life.
+Livewell’s specialised frail care services offer these individuals with a safe environment and the highest possible quality of life.

 Along with our personalised dementia care, Livewell provides specialised frail care.
 Our residents may benefit from professional health care, healthy meals, and elegant surroundings as part of an all-inclusive package, all while being close to a hospital.
 Our frail care facility is a specialised ward that ensures loved ones have access to nursing care 24 hours a day, seven days a week, from caregivers who have been properly trained to assist those in need.
 For more information about our frail care services, please contact us.